-- Coat the bottom of the baking dish with sauce.
+- Coat the bottom of the baking dish with marinara sauce.

 - Add cheese mixture to each noodle and roll up.

-- Place manicotti in baking dish and cover with remaining sauce and parmesan.
+- Place manicotti in baking dish and cover with remaining marinara sauce and parmesan.

 - Spinach Stuffed Manicotti: Add one 10 oz. package of frozen, thawed spinach, drained well.

-- Sausage Manicotti Recipe: Add 1 pound browned ground sausage.
+- Sausage Manicotti Recipe: Add 1 pound browned Italian sausage.